kangashley/backtrack/README.md

 - [x] Are we contributing to a code base to (a) solve a problem we've identified, (b) facilitate the performance of a difficult task, _or_ (c) provide functionalities that are missing in other applications?
   - Our project's features explore questions we've had from the start, including: How might we improve our music listening experiences?
 How might we interact with data as music listeners and developers?
 - [x] Are we designing code that can adapt to changes in code dependencies?
   - Refactoring `server.js` involved updating the Node.js version in order to use new JavaScript features (async/await, destructuring).
-Using Glitch as our development playground enabled us to simply update `package.json` (instead of running commands with a package manager) and see the fruits of those updates instantly.
+After an alert about a low severity vulnerability due to a DDoS on a dependency, Spotify Web API Node was updated from 2.3.6 to 4.0.0 and Express 4.15.2 to 4.16.4.
+On the client side, jQuery was updated from 2.2.1 to 3.3.1.
+Using Glitch as our development playground enabled us to simply update `package.json` (instead of manually running commands with a package manager) and see the fruits of those updates instantly.
 - [x] Are we documenting code that the open source community can easily understand and use?
   - Making code more readable and data less invisible regardless of expertise have motivated our efforts to refactor code like JavaScript "callback hell", include comments with links to references, and utilize debugging tools like `console.log`.
 We've also included in this README a work-in-progress contributor's guide to making contributions in code and other forms.
 - [x] Are we using an appropriate [open source license](https://choosealicense.com/licenses/) based on the libraries we've used and how we want our project to be used?